LuisCM/LavaScript/README.md

 `LavaScript` is a custom scripting language that borrows some of its syntax from of different languages.

-This is mainly a hobby project to learn more about compiler design, virtual machines and interpreters.

 ### Building

 To build the project on Mac and Linux, use the provided Makefile.
 Before building, make sure you have: